"Freemium is like a Samurai sword: unless you’re a master at using it, you can cut your arm off." - Rob Walling

 Disruptive SaaS Growth Strategy

-Most fast-growing SaaS companies are labelled “disruptors,” but don’t let the label fool you.
+Most fast-growing SaaS companies are labeled “disruptors,” but don’t let the label fool you.
 Few ever deploy a disruptive growth strategy.

 The disruptive growth approach requires you to charge less for what many might consider an “inferior product.”
 Most people think this is a bad idea, but it’s really not.